 See http://www.abcgallery.com/V/vangogh/vangogh56.html for the source of the above photograph of the painting.

-I notice in the above painting that the religious leaders are retreating into the backgroud.
+I notice in the above painting that the religious leaders are retreating into the background.
 The man that was of a different religious orientation, from a different country, was the good neighbor.
-The Jews shunned the Samaritans as being reprobates from true Judaism, mixing in pagan customs with their Jewish roots.
 The Samaritans were the Jews who were not deported to Babylon, who survived in the homeland and adapted to local ways.
-When the deported Jews returned from exile, they discovered and reestablished “true Judaism.”
-With the new orthodoxy of the diaspara Jews, the Samaritans became the equivalent of the “bastard” in old mainstream American society.
-For a Jew to even touch a Samaritan would corrupt the purity of the Jew.
-For the Samaritan to lay a hand on the beaten man was, in the Jewish mind of that time, to corrupt the beaten man as he was being saved.
+Upon their return from Babylon, Jews shunned the Samaritans as reprobates from true Judaism, mixing pagan customs with their Jewish roots.
+Upon their return, they discovered and reestablished “true Judaism.”
+With the orthodoxy of the diaspara Jews, the Samaritans became the equivalent of the “bastard.”
+For a Jew to even touch a Samaritan would corrupt the purity of that Jew.
+For the Samaritan to lay a hand on the beaten Jew was, in the Jewish mind of that time, to corrupt the beaten man as he was being saved.
 And yet, the Samaritan saw this Jew in need, put aside all differences, and cared for him as a neighbor.

 For an excellent discussion of the religious connection with GLBT-bashing, both for the connection and against it, see http://slog.thestranger.com/slog/archives/2010/10/03/it-gets-better-a-theological-response-to-anti-gay-bullying.
 See http://www.rmnetwork.org/1-31-2011/ for activities and resources of reconciling ministries in the United Methodist Church.

-SEE THE TABLE OF CONTENTS, BELOW, AND CLICK ON THE LINK
+SEE THE TABLE OF CONTENTS AT THE BOTTOM OF THIS PAGE AND CLICK ON THE LINK

 Other blogs by me: